petermr/CEVOpen/induction_test/introduction.md

  -    Method 2.
 Use the commandline:
         * cd pyami
         * python3 -m test.test_wikidata

- -  [FYI: We have tested both of these and they worked.
-If you cannot run them try to identify/document what went wrong so we can help to correct it.]
+ (FYI: We have tested both of these methods and they worked.
+If you cannot run them try to identify/document what went wrong so we can help to correct it.)

-- [We are using py4ami to retrieve Wikidata entries. explore these interatively on wikidata.org]
+- We are using py4ami to retrieve Wikidata entries.
+- We would like you to explore these interatively on wikidata.org:
 - What does the method: test_wikidata_id_lookup(self) do?
   * _You may need to browse Wikidata.org and its api._